Umairican/Umairican/README.md

 - 🔭 I’m currently working on ...
 Further projects utilizing NLP and screenplays
 - 🌱 I’m currently learning ...
-Reinforcement Learning through a Udemy Course
+Reinforcement Learning
 - 👯 I’m looking to collaborate on ...
 Projects that involve NLP and text generation
 - 🤔 I’m looking for help with ...
 My career.
 Currently seeking opportunities
 - 💬 Ask me about ...
 How to live in other countries and get out of your comfort zone
 - 📫 How to reach me: ... www.umairican.com, www.linkedin.com/in/umair-evans
-- 😄 Pronouns: ...
-He/Him/His
 - ⚡ Fun fact: ...
 I have a Welsh surname, but am not of Welsh heritage (no we didn't buy the name at the shop)
+- 🎦 Film/TV Recommendation: ...
+"Sound of Metal" and "Black Earth Rising"